tareqimbasher/NetPad/README.md

 This is a work in progress and still in preview.
 All contributions are welcome!

+Join our new [Discord server](https://discord.gg/FrgzNBYQFW) to collaborate with the community.

 ## Features :tada:

 * The basics: